weianweigan/DynamoSolidWorks/readme.md

-# Dynamo Addin for SolidWorks -- Building
+# Dynamo Addin for SolidWorks

 This repos contain the src file for DynamoSldWorks,that connects Dynamo with SolidWorks.